Spikatrix/Focusable-Stage-Example/README.md

         stage.addFocusableActor(new TextButton("button 2", skin));    // Uses 1 colspan because the second argument was omitted
         stage.row(); // Used to signify the end of a row just like `Table`s

+        /**
-        // IMPORTANT: You'll need to include "textfield" in the name of TextField before adding them so that
+         * IMPORTANT: You'll need to include "textfield" (case-insensitive) in the name of TextField before adding them
-        // the FocusableStage recognizes it as a TextField Actor and runs the custom management on them
+         * so that the FocusableStage recognizes it as a TextField Actor and runs custom focus management on them
-        // Like so: textfieldActor.setName("This is a TextField");
+         * Like so: textfieldActor.setName("This is a TextField");
+         * Similarly for SelectBoxes: selectBox.setName("This is a SelectBox");
+         */
  4. Optionally, use `setFocusedActor` to focus a particular `Actor`:

         stage.setFocusedActor(textbutton3);